loveandpwns/Event-Sim/README.md

 ## Code Database

-Complete collection of community-created Hunger Games event sets from the [Code Database](https://hgtools.neocities.org/static/codes), converted to standard format for use with this sim.
+Complete collection of community created Hunger Games event sets from the [Code Database](https://hgtools.neocities.org/static/codes), converted to standard format for use with this sim.

 ### Download